Azubi-Africa/Career_Accelerator_P4-ML_apps/readme.md

-# 🚀 Friendly Web Interface for ML Projects with Streamlit 🚀
+# 🚀 Embed ML models in Web Frameworks with Streamlit 🚀

 There are many ways to make web interfaces to allow interaction with Machine Learning models and we will cover two of them.